bigbite/interactivity-api-tutorial/readme.md

 npm run start
 ```

+> [!NOTE]
+> Only edit the files inside the `src` directory, files in the `build` directory will be overwritten.

 ### Step 2 - Add a store

-The block should now be scaffolded and recognise your changes.
+The block should now be scaffolded and recognise your code changes and automatically rebuild the block assets into the `build` directory.
 You should see a `view.js` file in the `src` directory.
 This is the file that will be loaded on the front end when the block is used.
 The `block.json` file should already include this so you shouldn't need to do anything to make sure it's loaded.

 The interactivy API uses 'stores' to provide actions, essentially just functions that will run when a user interaction occurs.
 The store can also be used to set `state`, the naming here is confusing if you've used state in other instances such as react and various other libraries. `state` in the context of the interactivity API actually just sets values that all blocks on a page may need access to.
 It might be better to think of `state` as global state.